You don’t deserve judgement from anyone, even yourself

-Take notice and write it down the next time you have a negative thought like “I snapped at Mom again today.
-I’m the meanest daughter in the world.” or “Crap!
+Next time you have a negative thought, take notice and write it down.
+For example, you might think “I snapped at Mom again today.
+I’m the worst daughter in the world.” or “Ugh!
 I forgot to buy more of Dad’s oatmeal.
-So stupid!
-I never remember even the simplest things!”
+I’m so stupid!”

 Comparing yourself to other people only makes you feel badly.
-On top of that, you’re usually comparing your worst moments with their best moments — the ones they share publicly.
+On top of that, you’re usually comparing your worst moments with their best moments — the ones they openly share with others.

 Instead, focus on what you’re doing right.
-Maybe you found an amazing in-home caregiver who treats your mom with love and kindness.
+Maybe you found an amazing in-home caregiver who takes great care of your mom.
 Or, you’ve made sure that your husband is getting excellent care in a wonderful memory care community.

 So what if the house is messy?
-Who cares if Mom wears PJs all day?
+Who cares if Mom wears PJs all day when she’s at home?
 Does beating yourself up about these details help the situation?
 Do these things really matter?

-Instead, think about what’s really important to you.
-The house might not be spotless, but maybe it’s because you’ve chosen to spend quality time chatting and listening to music with Dad to keep him engaged in life and boost his mood.
+Instead, think about what’s truly important to you.
+The house might not be spotless, but maybe it’s because you choose to spend quality time chatting and listening to music with Dad to keep him engaged in life and boost his mood.

 Sometimes hearing from others gives you new perspective.
 Caregiver support groups are a great place to hear stories from other people in similar situations.

 You’ll learn about their experiences, the questions on their mind, and their failures.
-Talking with and getting advice from fellow caregivers helps you realize that everyone is doing their best under difficult circumstances and that there is no such thing as one right way.
+Talking with and getting advice from fellow caregivers helps you realize that you’re not alone in this, everyone is doing their best under difficult circumstances, and there’s no such thing as one right way.

 6. Keep a success journal